Some links in this post may be affiliate links

 To reduce fungal infestations like leaf spot diseases, avoid wetting the foliage during watering; you may water from the bottom instead.

 Calathea bachemiana grows best in medium indirect light.
 Avoid too bright light as it will cause the leaf colour to fade.
-Keep it away from direct sunlight as it can cause sunburn on the beautiful leaves.
+Keep it away from direct sunlight to prevent sunburn on the beautiful leaves.

-For uniform growth of the plant, turn the pot regularly to ensure that the plant receives light on all sides.
+For uniform growth of the plant, give the pot a quarter turn every month, to ensure that the plant receives light on all sides.

-Goeppertia bachemiana prefers average warmth of 16-260C.
+Goeppertia bachemiana prefers a warmth of 16-260C.
 At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.

-Keep it away from drafts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.
+Keep it away from drafts as they cause sudden changes in temperature which can result in stunted growth, wilting, drooping and yellowing.

-Calathea bachemiana requires a humidity of 50% to 60% to thrive.
-Low humidity causes the plant to develop brown leaf tips and edges.
+Calathea bachemiana prospers in a humidity of 50% to 60%.
+Too low humidity for the plant will result in brown leaf tips and edges.
 Use a hygrometer to monitor the humidity for the optimum growth of the plant.

-To up humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-You may also grow the plant in a well-lit bathroom or other moist areas in the home.
-Make sure that there is good air circulation to minimize fungal diseases.
+To upscale humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may also grow the plant in a well-lit bathroom, kitchen and other moist areas in the home.
+Ensure good air circulation to minimize fungal diseases.

 You may also grow the plant in a closed terrarium as a high humidity can be maintained inside a terrarium.
-On account of its compact size and requirement for high humidity, Calathea bachemiana is one of the best plants for a closed terrarium.
+On account of its compact size and requirement for high humidity, Calathea bachemiana is perfect for a closed terrarium.

 Feed Calathea bachemiana with a balanced, liquid fertilizer every 4 weeks in spring and summer.
 Stop feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

-The best potting mix for Goeppertia bachemiana should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most Aroids potting mixes are good for this plant.
+The best potting mix for Goeppertia bachemiana should be rich in organic matter and free-draining to prevent sogginess.
+An Aroids potting mix is good for this plant.

 Repot Goeppertia bachemiana every 1 or 2 years at the beginning of the growing season (spring and early summer) when root-bound.
 Take care not to injure its delicate roots.